Installation

 Operating the projector

 The rc_randomdot projector is controlled via the GPIO Out 1 of the rc_visard.
-For a tutorial on operating the projector, please refer to: https://tutorials.roboception.de/rc_visard_general/projector.html.

 Note